rarescazan30/pathfinding-visualisation-sandbox/README.md

 `Step 2:` Install Dependencies
-The project relies on `pygame` for rendering, `easygui` for file dialogs(load for windows), and `pyperclip` for clipboard operations:
+The project relies on `pygame` for rendering, `easygui` for file dialogs(load for windows), `pyperclip` and `pygame-textinput` for clipboard operations:

-`pip install pygame easygui pyperclip`
+`pip install pygame easygui pyperclip pygame-textinput`

 `Step 3:` Run the Application